Azure/iot-edge-modbus/README.md

 ```
 Meaning of each field:

 * "SlaveConfigs" – Contains one or more Modbus slaves' configuration.
-In this sample, we have Slave01 and Slave02 two devices:
+In this sample, we have "Slave01" and "Slave02" two devices:
 * "Interval" – Interval between each push to IoT Hub in millisecond
+	* "Slave01", "Slave02" - User defined names for each Modbus slave, cannot have duplicates
 	* "SlaveConnection" – IPV4 address of the Modbus slave
 	* "HwId" – Unique Id for each Modbus slave (user defined)
 	* "Operations" – Contains one or more Modbus read requests.
-In this sample, we have Op01 and Op02 two read requests in both Slave01 and Slave02:
+In this sample, we have "Op01" and "Op02" two read requests in both Slave01 and Slave02:
 		* "UnitId" – The unit id to be read
 		* "StartAddress" – The starting address of Modbus read request, currently supports both 5-digit and 6-digit [format](https://en.wikipedia.org/wiki/Modbus#Coil.2C_discrete_input.2C_input_register.2C_holding_register_numbers_and_addresses)
 		* "Count" – Number of registers/bits to be read
-		* "DisplayName" – Alternative name for the #StartAddress register(s)(user defined)
+		* "DisplayName" – Alternative name for the "StartAddress" register(s)(user defined)
+	    * "Op01", "Op02" - User defined names for each read request, cannot have duplicates under the same "SlaveConfig"

 For more about Modbus, please refer to the [Wiki](https://en.wikipedia.org/wiki/Modbus) link.